-In Bolivia we enjoyed quite a bit of rough camping.
-It’s a country with lots of space and few people so finding a spot generally was easy.
+In Bolivia we enjoyed quite a bit of overland camping.
+It’s a country with lots of space and few people so finding a spot to rough camp generally was easy.

 In, or near, towns or cities we asked for a place to camp in a parking lot of a hotel or restaurant, which generally worked out okay.
 In some cases we paid a small fee to use their bathroom/shower.